gitPirate12/ITPM-LINGO/README.md

 ## 🚀 Project Overview

-ITPM-LINGO is a comprehensive web platform designed to support new Sinhala language learners through:
+ITPM-LINGO is a web platform designed to support new Sinhala language learners through:

 ✅ **Language Tools**
 - Real-time Sinhala translation